motorcycle destinations

 3.1 Kentucky Motorcycle Helmet Laws

-You are required to wear a motorcycle helmet if you are under the age of 21, have less than a year’s worth of riding experience, or hold a motorcycle instruction permit.
-Motorcyclists that are 21 years old or above can choose to not wear protective headgear when operating their vehicles.
-However, it is best to have a motorcycle helmet on at all times so that your head and neck are protected from severe or fatal injuries due to an accident.
+In Kentucky, you are required to wear a motorcycle helmet if you are under the age of 21, have less than a year’s worth of riding experience, or hold a motorcycle instruction permit.

 3.2 Kentucky Motorcycle Passenger Laws